RaythaHQ/raytha/README.md

 ```
 2. Ensure your appsettings.config has a valid database connection string and SMTP credentials.
 If you do not have access to an SMTP server for local development, [check out Papercut-SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP).
 Super convenient.

 3. Make sure Raytha.Web is set as the Default Project.
+Compile and run.
+Raytha will apply the database migrations to your database on first run.

-Open the `Package Manager Console` and run Entity Framework database migrations:
+If you prefer to run migrations manually, you can set `APPLY_PENDING_MIGRATIONS` to `false` in appsettings.json or env variables and then open the `Package Manager Console` and run Entity Framework database migrations:

 ```
 dotnet ef database update --project .\src\Raytha.Infrastructure --startup-project .\src\Raytha.Web
 ```

-Alternatively you can create your database manually and then run the `FreshCreateOnLatestVersion.sql` script in the /db directory.
+or run the `FreshCreateOnLatestVersion.sql` script in the /db directory.

-4. Compile and run.
-If everything works, the first screen you see will be an Initial Setup screen.
-Complete the details and you are good to go.

 **Optional**

 By default, it will use local file system and use the directory specified in appsettings.config.
 You can adjust the appsettings.config if you have access to Azure Blob or an S3 compatible storage.

+**Docker**

+Raytha is available on [DockerHub with a quick start guide](https://hub.docker.com/r/raythahq/raytha).

 ## Community support